 Stonnor Channel or Gutter

-The 1845 Deben survey shows Stoney Creek, which was dug out to form the channel by the Wallers in the 1880s so that barges could load coprolite.
+The 1845 survey shows Stoney Creek, which was dug out to form the channel by the Wallers in the 1880s so that barges could load coprolite.
 One wonders whether the mud was used at the cement works.
 Presumably, the landowners, the Wallers, were only concerned with navigability from downriver to the Quay and out again with the ebb.
-In the early 1930s, there was more depth in the river41996 recollections in The Deben Magazine , Jim Turner on Stonnor Point, he also refers to the erosion of the timber structure of the Stonnor Point quay, which has occurred over many decades..
+In the early 1930s, there was more depth in the river51996 recollections in The Deben Magazine , Jim Turner on Stonnor Point, he also refers to the erosion of the timber structure of the Stonnor Point quay, which has occurred over many decades..

-Robert Simper talks of the erosion of the saltings making the channel navigable around 19405Erosion of the saltings – Simper, R. (n.d.)
-Recent history of the changes to the Saltmarshes of the River Deben – 2014.
-The middle of the channel dries at the north end to about 1.2m which is similar to the Waldringfield Scrubbing post base.
-Charts say 2m drying but it is deeper than this at around 1.6m drying6The channel dries at 1.6m on a falling Harwich tide gauge – the scrubbing post base at Waldringfield is very nearly the same..
+Robert Simper talks of the erosion of the saltings making the channel navigable around 19406Erosion of the saltings – Simper, R. (n.d.)
+Recent history of the changes to the Saltmarshes of the River Deben – 2014..
+The middle of the channel dries at the north end, charts give 2m drying but it is deeper than this at around 1.6m drying7The channel dries at 1.6m on a falling Harwich tide gauge.
+Deepest to the Island side. which is similar to the Waldringfield Scrubbing post base.

 Burrell’s Long Wall